 - i.
 The author is clearly a literary genius.
-Despite the primitive language and its utilitarian shortcomings, the author presents an amazing treatise on God's Sovereignty amid human ignorance and weakness.
+Despite the primitive poetic language and its utilitarian shortcomings, the author presents an amazing treatise on God's Sovereignty amid human ignorance and weakness.
 While God's purposes are not knowable, humanity can trust Him to ultimately be fair and good. - ii.
 The author writes prophetically peering into the Heavenly Court and relating events to ignorant humanity.
-It is incredible that the reader understands what the characters do not until the end of the book.
+It is incredible that the reader understands the Spiritual backdrop that the characters do not until the end of the book.
 Job and his friends discuss creation and human experience in their rhetorical speeches.
-The engaging conversation forces Job higher and higher up the mountain of God and above the valley of human ignorance. - iii.
-Date of authorship may likely be pre-Mosaic, and it may also be that when Solomon was assembling and writing wisdom literature, that the book was edited to its present form. - iv.
-Much of the language employed in Job is actually somewhat obscure, meaning: - 1.
-Some of the Hebrew is actually unintelligible because it includes unknown words that may have come from another language source, or an earlier form of the book.
+The engaging conversation forces Job higher and higher up the mountain of God and above the valley of human ignorance.
+Job is sure of God's Character; he is equally sure of his own character... while he doesn't understand why things are happening - iii.
+Date of authorship is likely before Moses wrote the Pentateuch.
+It may also be based upon an earlier composition that Solomon repurposed and rewrote when he was

-- 2. Dozens of words used in Job occur nowhere else in the Old Testament. - 3.
+- assembling and writing much of the wisdom literature in around 970 BC.
+The poetic storyline depicted in Job takes place during the Era of the Patriarchs, somewhere around 2,000 BC, about 500 years before Moses and the Pentateuch. - iv.
+The earlier writing of the book is validated in that much of the language employed in Job is actually somewhat obscure, meaning: - 1.
+Some of the Hebrew is actually unintelligible because it includes unknown words that may have come from another language source, or an earlier form of the book. - 2.
+Dozens of words used in Job occur nowhere else in the Old Testament. - 3.
 Scholars have identified some of the language sources that include Akkadian, Arabic, Aramaic, Sumerian, and Ugaritic. - v.
 An analysis of God's response to Job in chapters 38-41 are closely aligned with Job's lament presented in chapter 3.
 This indicates the book is an integrated whole that was conceived and interwoven by a single author, rather than a number of redactors or editors.